terencecistudent/Data-Centric-Dev-Project-TL/README.md

 6. In the CLI, login into Heroku by **heroku login -i**, where you will be asked to your enter email address and password.
 7. If you have already created your Heroku app, you can remote to your local repository with the heroku git:remote command.
+8. Set debug=False for deployment.
-8. To deploy your app to Heroku, use the git push command to push the code from your local repository’s master branch to your heroku remote:
+9. To deploy your app to Heroku, use the git push command to push the code from your local repository’s master branch to your heroku remote:

     ![image](https://user-images.githubusercontent.com/48124466/76408974-ae0b5580-6385-11ea-9cf1-8d67c4f0dff5.png)
-9. When the build is complete, on the Heroku website, in the app click **Open App**.
+10. When the build is complete, on the Heroku website, in the app click **Open App**.

 [Deploying with Git](https://devcenter.heroku.com/articles/git)
 #